 - Figure out how many points you can afford to pay.

 - Find out how much those points would reduce your monthly payment.

 - Consider how many months of reduced payments you could enjoy before you choose to sell.

-Some tips to help you evaluate include:
+Some tips to help you evaluate:

 - Calculate different scenarios for how your monthly payment changes with points.

 - Build an amortization table to see how your interest costs change over time.
 (You can use free spreadsheet templates to help.)

 A spreadsheet or amortization table is probably the best tool for getting a detailed view of how points affect your loan.
 Most people don’t keep a loan for the full 30 or 15 years—you might refinance your loan or sell your house before then, and an amortization table allows you to spread the benefit of the points over the exact number of years you keep your mortgage.

 With a spreadsheet, you can customize things to get a realistic analysis of your interest costs and monthly payments.